ann4bel/ann4bel.github.io/_pages/projects.markdown

 ---

 ## Samir Gym
 An autonomous racing multi-agent test environment for reinforcement learning.
+Samir Gym uses Gymnasium and the [PettingZoo](https://pettingzoo.farama.org/) API.

+## FISH (in progress)

+## which gnome are you?
+Silly quiz that I made.
+And by silly I mean extremely important.
+Find out what kind of gnome you are here!

 ## ML project

 ## 311 calls

-## which gnome are you?

-## FISH (in progress)